 Dental Equipment Market Size and Share – Industry Report 2021

-Northbrook, IL, USA, 2020-Dec-11 — /EPR Network/ — According to research report the dental equipment market is projected to reach USD 7.52 billion by 2021 from an estimated USD 5.93 billion in 2016, at a CAGR of 4.9% during the forecast period (2016–2021).
+Northbrook, IL , USA, 2020-Dec-15 — /EPR Network/ — According to research report the global dental equipment market is projected to reach USD 7.52 billion by 2021 from an estimated USD 5.93 billion in 2016, at a CAGR of 4.9% during the forecast period (2016–2021).
 Factors such as the rapidly growing elderly population, increasing incidence of dental caries and other periodontal diseases, and growing demand for cosmetic dentistry are driving the growth of the dental equipment market.

 Ask for Free PDF Brochure: https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=784